-Johnny Depp And Thomas Gibson Fans Protest ‘The Mistreatment Of Good’ Men [Opinion]
+Johnny Depp And Thomas Gibson Fans Protest ‘The Mistreatment Of Good Men’ [Opinion]

 Johnny Depp And Marilyn Manson Have A Long History Of Opposing Witch Hunts

 Now Damien Echols is taking a stand for other death row inmates, and Johnny Depp is by his side, helping.
 That’s how it is.
-Good men stand up for other good people, and good people also stand up for Good Men.
+Good men stand up for other good people, and good people also stand up for good men.

 Johnny Depp and Thomas Gibson fans are taking a stand at #NoHotchNoWatch and #DeppHeads 4Life.